Cleveland Clinic logo

 Radiation therapy

-Radiation therapy uses high-dose X-rays to kill cancer cells.
-Radiation might be used after surgery to prevent the tumor from returning.
+Radiation therapy uses a machine that delivers high-dose X-rays to kill cancer cells.
+You may need it after surgery to prevent the tumor from returning.
 Usually, radiation is limited to the treatment of seminomas.
+It’s less effective with nonseminomas.

 Advertisement